Year 3

 Writing

-Throughout writing learning journeys, children will acquire new skills, practise their application, and develop extended pieces of writing.
+During each half-term, the children will produce one piece of fiction and one piece of non-fiction writing.
+Throughout these learning journeys, they will acquire new skills, practise their application, and develop extended pieces of writing.

 Maths